 - Fully adjustable fit

-- Reflective safety trim
+- Reflective for nighttime safety

 2. rabbitgoo Adjustable No Pull Dog Harness